Kelly Curl, a former goalie and radio analyst for the Thunderbirds, is now the team's general manager

 Kelly Curl, who has held plenty of job descriptions over the last three seasons with the Carolina Thunderbirds, now has another title.

-Curl was named the next general manager of the Thunderbirds.
-He replaces Jimmy Milliken, who resigned during the middle of last season.
+Curl has been named the next general manager, replacing Jimmy Milliken, who resigned during the middle of last season.

-Curl, who used to be an assistant coach with the Wake Forest hockey club team, has been a backup goalie for the Thunderbirds and also the radio analyst for games on WTOB.
+Curl, a former assistant coach with the Wake Forest hockey club team, has been a backup goalie for the Thunderbirds and radio analyst for games on WTOB.

-Curl, 33, who is born and raised in McLeansville, becomes the first native-born North Carolinian to be general manager of the three-year-old Thunderbirds.
+Curl, 33, who was born and raised in McLeansville, becomes the first native-born North Carolinian to be general manager of the three-year-old Thunderbirds.

 “The Thunderbirds are very pleased to announce the promotion of Kelly Curl from the ice and press box to the front office as general manager of the Carolina Thunderbirds,” said co-owner Cary Ross.
 “As part of the ownership group I look forward to working with Kelly and watching him grow as our general manager.”

-Curl played NCAA Division III hockey at Lebanon Valley College (Penn.).
-Before that, he played in high school at The Hill School in Pottstown, Penn.
+Curl played NCAA Division III hockey at Lebanon Valley College in Pennsylvania.
+He played in high school at The Hill School in Pottstown, Pa.

 Post a comment as